Surrendering Your Pet

 Please understand that HSNEGA cannot accept every animal brought to our shelter.
 We respect the difficult decision of owners to relinquish their pets, but we will not euthanize to control the number of animals at our facility.
 Therefore, we can only accept the surrender of adoptable owned pets as our capacity and resources allow.

-We do require that an appointment be made for the surrender of owned pets so we can better manage our intake and ensure we have the resources available to adequately help them.
+We do require that an appointment is made for the surrender of owned pets so we can better manage our intake and ensure we have the resources available to adequately help them.
 Please allow at least 30 minutes for the evaluation process and allow additional time if bringing multiple animals.

 Admission of any animal into HSNEGA is dependent on the animal’s health and behavior.
 Please keep in mind that an animal can behave VERY differently in a stressful shelter environment than how they behave in a home setting with people they know and trust.
 HSNEGA’s intake guidelines for both owned animals and rescue animals include, but are not limited to, the following: